Harshini-2007/MudraCare/README.md

 #What is Extraordinary here

 -Re-Discovering India's ancient strength

 -Category wise simple learning through images

+- Unique blend of emojis for mudra selection (signifying blend of mudras in modern era would result in greatness just like the website)

--Inbuilt with practice timer set up containing mystery features -User friendly and interactive
+-Inbuilt with practice timer set up containing mystery features

+-User friendly and interactive